FH-Tutorials/kafka-spark/README.md

 ## Further Help & FAQ

-Further help can be found at the [Kafka Quickstart Tutorial](https://kafka.apache.org/quickstart) as well as for the [Kafka Documentation Website](https://kafka.apache.org/).
+Further help can be found at the [Kafka Quickstart Tutorial](https://kafka.apache.org/quickstart) as well as on the [Kafka Documentation Website](https://kafka.apache.org/).
 Next you'll find some common problems and how to solve them.

 - [Eduroam Wifi Problems](#eduroam-wifi-problems)
 - [Weird error messages](#weird-error-messages)